pedrovgs/Roma/README.md

 ### Training

-As Support Vector Machine is a supervised learning model we need to train it.
+As Support Vector Machine is a supervised classification model we need to train it.
 To be able to generate an already trained model we need a corpus based on a training and testing tweets datasets already classified.
 Thanks to [Sentiment140](http://help.sentiment140.com/for-students/) **we've got a training dataset composed of 1.600.000 tweets into a GZIP file and a test dataset composed of 359 tweets.**

 The steps followed to train our model are: